nneonneo/fixedint/README.rst

     value[<start>:<end>]
     value[<start>:<length>j]

 The latter syntax is more convenient when dealing with fixed-width fields.
-Both of the slice arguments may be omitted, in which case they will default to the LSB and MSB of the ``FixedInt`` respectively.
+Either of the slice arguments may be omitted, in which case they will default to the LSB and MSB of the ``FixedInt`` respectively.